jonmsawyer/advent_of_code/2022/day10/README.md

 The sum of these signal strengths is `13140`.

+(Actually, the sum of these signal strengths is `13360`, that is if you got `19` as your 220th cycle.
+The Advent of Code website is wrong in this case.)

 Find the signal strength during the 20th, 60th, 100th, 140th, 180th, and 220th cycles.
 What is the sum of these six signal strengths?

 ## Part Two